salauddinmajumder/Task-Manager/README.md

 ## License

-This project is licensed under the MIT License (to be confirmed).
+This project is licensed under the Monozog.com License (to be confirmed).